KempnerInstitute/systems-scaling/olmo/tmrc/README.md

   module load cudnn/9.1.1.17_cuda12-fasrc01
   ```

-  If you are not using the Kempner cluster, install torch and cuda dependencies following instructions on the [PyTorch website](https://pytorch.org).
+  If you are not using the cluster, install torch and cuda dependencies following instructions on the [PyTorch website](https://pytorch.org).
 TMRC has been tested with torch `2.5.0+cu124` and Python `3.12`.

 - Step 2: Create a Conda environment